-8.8 In the interests of security, petty cash payments will be limited to £50.
+- 8.8 In the interests of security, petty cash payments will be limited to £100.
 Higher value payments should be made by cheque directly from the main bank account.
 All payments must be supported by VAT invoices/receipts and must be signed for by recipient.
-Prior approval from a budget holder should be sought before expenditure is made on the assumption of petty cash reimbursement.
+Prior approval from a budget holder should be sought before expenditure is made on the assumption of petty cash reimbursement. - 8.9 The School Finance Lead is responsible for entering all transactions into the petty cash records on a regular basis and regular as well as unannounced cash counts should be undertaken by the Chief Financial Officer to ensure that the cash balances reconcile to supporting documentation. - 8.10 Petty cash should be held in a locking cash box which is put in the safe overnight.